External MCP Clients

 Safety boundaries

 The MCP connection is account-scoped through TROPIKAL-ID.
-The client should only see the account you authorize.
+The client should only see the account and website actions you authorize.

-Tropikal does not expose passwords, API keys, provider credentials, customer lists, lead payloads, handoff details, booking-request details, sales records, revenue workflow payloads, private maintenance docs, source code, or host access through this connection.
+Tropikal does not expose passwords, API keys, provider credentials, private maintenance docs, source code, host access, or website information that was not explicitly approved.

 Connect from ChatGPT